ilazarte/impetus/README.md

 ## Usage

-too early still for use.
+too early still for use despite some specifying a dsl for study calculations.

 ## License

-Copyright © 2014 FIXME
+Copyright &copy 2014 ilazarte

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0.